-Adapting to change on this scale is a once in a lifetime event.
-Nowadays we see our ministers and our prime minister regularly appearing to tell us about the new measurements that are being set in place.
+Adapting to change on this scale is a once in a lifetime event, akin to an Agile transformation.
+Nowadays, we see our politicians regularly appearing to tell us about the new measurements that are being set in place.
 The goal is to flatten the COVID-19 curve in order to unburden the hospitals and let the coronavirus outbreak run relatively controlled.
-We want to do everything to prevent ourselves from situations like in China, Italy and Spain.
+We want to do everything to prevent ourselves from the next Spanish Flu.

 Why is COVID-19 the biggest Agile transformation ever?